Kettle: Development

+Drawings of the first electric kettles by Carpenter Electric Co. in 1891, the left one as a coffee pot and the right one as a teapot.

 Electric kettles were introduced as an alternative to stovetop kettles in the latter part of the 19th century.
-In 1893, the Crompton and Co. firm in the United Kingdom started featuring electric kettles in their catalogue, although these kettles were quite primitive as the heating element couldn't be immersed in the water.
+Electric kettles were sold by General Electric in London in 1890, In 1891 American company, Carpet Electric & Co., sold electric kettles, exhibited in London at Crystal Palace Exhibition in 1892 and in Chicago at the World's Columbian Exposition in 1893.
+In 1892, Crompton & Co. also exhibited a working electric kettle and started featuring it in their catalogue in 1894.
+These kettles were quite primitive as the heating element could not be immersed in the water.
 Instead, a separate compartment underneath the water storage area in the kettle was used to house the electric heating element.
 The design was inefficient even relative to the conventional stovetop kettles of the time.

 In 1902, the 'Archer' electric kettle made by Premier Electric Heaters in Birmingham, England, was marketed as a luxury item.
 It had an element sealed in the base of the kettle (not exposed to water), and was one of the first kettles with a boil-safe device.

 In 1922, Leslie Large, an engineer working at Bulpitt & Sons of Birmingham, designed an element of wire wound around a core and sheathed in a metal tube.
 The element could be immersed directly into water which made the kettle much more efficient than stovetop kettles.

 In 1955, the newly founded British company Russell Hobbs brought out its stainless steel K1 model as the first fully automatic kettle.
 A bimetallic strip, heated through a pipe by the steam produced as the water comes to the boil, flexes, and cuts off the current.
 As little steam is produced before boiling occurs, the bimetallic thermostat is set to activate well below 100 C, thus this design works even at higher altitudes where the boiling point is significantly lower.
 The design has since been widely adopted by other manufacturers.